cogxen/learn/pages/lectures/data-science/non-technical-skills/imperative/dedication-to-your-craft.md

 ---
-title: Dedication to Your Craft | Lectures | Cogxen
+title: Dedication to Your Craft
 description: Empowers data enthusiasts and practitioners with the tools and knowledge to unlock the potential of data.
 head:
   - - meta